-Ms. Jantsch has given master classes in Europe, Asia, and North America.
-She is on the faculties of the Curtis Institute of Music, Temple University’s Boyer College of Music, and the Yale University School of Music.
+Ms. Jantsch is in increasing demand as a teacher worldwide, having given master classes in Europe, Asia, and North America.
+She enjoys working with young musicians, and she has been a featured artist at various brass festivals in Finland, Germany, Canada, and the United States.
+She is on the faculties of the Yale University School of Music and Temple University’s Boyer College of Music.